odoo/documentation/accounting/payables/pay/multiple.rst

 How to pay several bills at once?
 =================================

-Odoo provides a simple and effective way to handle several bills at once, with various quick or complex options.
+Twenty20 provides a simple and effective way to handle several bills at once, with various quick or complex options.
 With one single process, anyone is able to handle bills and payment in just a few clicks.